 Dismissal for Just Cause

-If you engage in serious workplace misconduct, such as theft, dishonesty, or fraud, sometimes your employer may have the right to dismiss you for Just Cause.
-This means you are disqualified from any termination pay or severance package.
+If you engage in serious workplace misconduct, such as theft, dishonesty, or fraud, sometimes your employer may have the right to dismiss you for just cause.
+When dismissed for just cause, you are disqualified from receiving termination pay, a severance package, or reasonable notice.

 It can be exceedingly difficult for your employer to demonstrate that your behaviour was so bad that there was no other alternative but to immediately dismiss you.
 Only the most serious form of misconduct will meet this test.